-However, intolerance or resistance to frontline sorafenib (or lenvatinib) may become major issues eventually leading to treatment failure.
+However, intolerance or resistance to frontline sorafenib (or lenvatinib) may become a major issue, eventually leading to treatment failure.
 Whereas sorafenib targets encompass both drivers of cancer cell proliferation and the TME, such pharmacological complexity has greatly hampered the search for predictive markers and, arguably, the identification of resistance mechanisms.
-Nevertheless, after a decade with unsatisfactory results, three novel compounds sharing peculiar VEGFRs inhibition profiles have been recently reported superior when compared to placebo for OS in the second-line setting.
+Nevertheless, after a decade with unsatisfactory results, three novel compounds sharing peculiar VEGFR inhibition profiles have been recently reported as superior when compared to placebo for OS in the second-line setting.
 These include regorafenib, cabozantinib (both belonging to the multikinase inhibitors class) and ramucirumab (a monoclonal antibody that targets VEGFR 2 signaling).

-Aim of this review is to summarize current knowledge on the aforementioned agents and their role in the treatment of HCC patients who failed or are intolerant to sorafenib.
+The aim of this review is to summarize the current knowledge on the aforementioned agents and their role in the treatment of HCC patients who failed or are intolerant to sorafenib.

 Regorafenib

-Regorafenib is an orally administered tyrosine-kinase inhibitor that blocks the activity of several receptors such as VEGFR 1, 2, and 3, tyrosine-protein kinase receptor, and platelet-derived growth factor receptor β[12].
-Based on the crucial role of angiogenesis in HCC development and progression, and on the results of a phase II study in patients with well-preserved liver function (Child-Pugh class A) progressing on sorafenib[13], regorafenib has been investigated in a large international phase III trial (ClinicalTrials.gov NCT01774344)[14].
+Regorafenib is an orally administered tyrosine kinase inhibitor that blocks the activity of several receptors, such as VEGFR 1, 2, and 3, tyrosine-protein kinase receptor, and platelet-derived growth factor receptor β[12].
+Based on the crucial role of angiogenesis in HCC development and progression, and the results of a phase II study in patients with well-preserved liver function (Child-Pugh class A) progressing on sorafenib[13], regorafenib has been investigated in a large international phase III trial (ClinicalTrials.gov NCT01774344)[14].

 The RESORCE trial was a multicenter, randomized, double-blind, placebo-controlled phase III trial assessing the role of regorafenib in patients affected by HCC progressing on sorafenib.
-Principal inclusion criteria were Barcelona clinic liver cancer (BCLC) stage B or C, preserved liver function (Child-Pugh class A), Eastern Cooperative Oncology Group (ECOG) performance status (PS) 0 or 1.
+Principal inclusion criteria included Barcelona clinic liver cancer (BCLC) stage B or C, preserved liver function (Child-Pugh class A), and Eastern Cooperative Oncology Group (ECOG) performance status (PS) 0 or 1.
 Pathologic confirmation of diagnosis was not mandatory for patients with confirmed cirrhosis.
-Patients should have been treated with sorafenib at a minimum dose of 400 mg daily for at least 20 of the 28 d before discontinuation and should have stopped sorafenib no more than 10 wk before randomization.
-Reason for sorafenib discontinuation had to be documented radiologic progression, while patients intolerant to sorafenib or who had stopped sorafenib due to toxicity were not allowed to be included in the trial.
+Patients should have been treated with sorafenib at a minimum dose of 400 mg daily for at least 20 of the 28 d before discontinuation, and should have stopped sorafenib no more than 10 wk before randomization.
+The reason for sorafenib discontinuation had to be documented radiologic progression, while patients intolerant to sorafenib or who had stopped sorafenib due to toxicity were not allowed to be included in the trial.

 The trial randomized 573 patients from May 2013 to December 2015.
-Patients were randomized in a 2:1 ratio to receive regorafenib (n = 379) or placebo (n = 194) and were stratified by geographical origin (Asia vs rest of world), ECOG PS (0 vs 1), blood alpha-fetoprotein (AFP) levels (< 400 ng/mL vs ≥ 400 ng/mL), extrahepatic disease (yes vs no), and macrovascular invasion (yes vs no).
+Patients were randomized in a 2:1 ratio to receive regorafenib (n = 379) or placebo (n = 194), and were stratified by geographical origin (Asia vs rest of world), ECOG PS (0 vs 1), blood alpha-fetoprotein (AFP) levels (< 400 ng/mL vs ≥ 400 ng/mL), extrahepatic disease (yes vs no), and macrovascular invasion (yes vs no).

 Patients in the two groups were well-balanced for baseline characteristics, including sex, race, geographical origin, stage of disease, stage of liver dysfunction, and etiology.
 The proportion of patients with Asiatic origin was 38%.
-The treatment consisted in four 40 mg tablets of regorafenib (160 mg) orally or matching placebo once daily for 21 consecutive days, followed by 7 d of rest in 4-wk cycles.
+The treatment consisted of four 40 mg tablets of regorafenib (160 mg) orally or matching placebo once daily for 21 consecutive days, followed by 7 d of rest in 4-wk cycles.
 Treatment could be interrupted for disease progression according to modified RECIST (mRECIST)[15], clinical progression, death, unacceptable toxicity, or decision by the investigator.
-Tumor assessments were performed every 6 wk for the first 8 cycles and every 12 wk thereafter.
+Tumor assessments were performed every 6 wk for the first 8 cycles, and every 12 wk thereafter.
 The primary end-point of the study was OS in the intent-to-treat population (ITT).
 Secondary endpoints were progression-free survival (PFS), time to treatment progression (TTP), objective response rate (ORR), and disease control rate (DCR) assessed by the investigators using mRECIST and RECIST v.1.1[16].
 Further endpoints were safety, pharmacokinetics (PK), biomarker evaluation, and quality of life (QOL).